Iowa QSO Party 2024

 - Each digital mode contact is worth two (2) points.

-- A station may be worked ONCE per MODE per BAND.
+- Non-Iowa stations may be worked ONCE per MODE per BAND.

-- Iowa Mobile stations and Portable stations may be worked once per MODE, per BAND, per COUNTY.
+- Iowa stations may be worked ONCE per MODE per BAND per COUNTY.

 Multipliers: